bevans2000/mars-sim-react-pilot/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `json-server --port 8000 --watch .\data\db.json`

+Launches a JSON server that presents a RestAPI on (https://localhost:8000).
+This can be used to emulate a remote server.

 ### `npm test`